sxyazi/go-collection/README.md

   </details>

-- Pluck: Retrieves all values for a given key and supports all values supported by `AnyGet`
+- `Pluck` retrieves all values for a given key. supports all values supported by `AnyGet`

   <details>
   <summary>Examples</summary>